CIAO-systems/rite/user-doc.md

 ## RITE configuration format
 A rite configuration is an [XML](https://developer.mozilla.org/en-US/docs/Web/XML/Guides/XML_introduction) file with the root element `rite`

-A rit configuration must have the elements `plugins` and `processes`.
+A rite configuration must have the elements `plugins` and `processes`.
 A `process` element within the `processes` must contain one `importer` element and at least one `exporter` element withing the mandatory `exporters` element.
 The element `transformers` and its `transformer` elements are optional.

-A minimal rite configuration has those elements:
+A minimal rite configuration looks as follows:
 ```xml
 <rite>
     <plugins>